 Where to get help

-Australia has a Consulate in Panama headed by an Honarary-Consul.
-The Consulate provides limited consular services and doesn't issue passports.
+Australia has a Consulate in Panama headed by an Honorary-Consul.
+The Consulate provides limited consular services.
+It doesn't issue passports.
 Full consular services are available from the Australian Embassy in Mexico City, Mexico.

 Australian Consulate, Panama

 Avenida A Casco Viejo

 Australian Embassy, Mexico City